dpernes/spamhmm/README.md

 **Wi-Fi dataset:** the dataset may be downloaded from [this link](https://drive.google.com/open?id=1IyK8lWvV9bDQ43ZT6a51lB9iPT9EtXt8).
 If you use this dataset, please cite the following reference:

-Anisa Allahdadi, Ricardo Morla, and Jaime S Cardoso.
+Anisa Allahdadi, Ricardo Morla, and Jaime S. Cardoso.
 "802.11 wireless simulation and anomaly detection using HMM and UBM". *CoRR*, abs/1707.02933, 2017.
 URL http://arxiv.org/abs/1707.02933.

 **Human3.6M dataset:** preprocessed data can be downloaded from [this link](http://www.cs.stanford.edu/people/ashesh/h3.6m.zip) (third party provider).
 Please do not forget to check the dataset license agreement, available at the [Human3.6M dataset website](http://vision.imar.ro/human3.6m/description.php).